Our Curriculum Intent:

 - Have a broad range of exciting and creative opportunities to discover and nurture their individual talents

 - Are allowed to complete in-depth studies so as to enable them to create deep interest, passion and understanding of areas of the curriculum so as to be able to express informed opinions and make reasoned judgements.

 - Understand the distinct nature and skills of the different disciplines that enable one to become a specialist in a particular area e.g. An artist or historian etc.

 - Develop a core set of values which will underpin their SMSC development and their sense of identity and uniqueness and self worth as an individual and as a valued member of British society.

 - Have access and opportunity as individuals to achieve their full potential.

 The Lynch Hill School Primary Academy curriculum consists of:

-- The National Curriculum core and foundation subjects in the main, which are taught through a relevant, contextual and inspiring creative curriculum Linked with IPC (the International Primary Curriculum)
+- The national Curriculum core and foundation subjects in the main, which are taught through a relevant, contextual and inspiring creative curriculum linked with the IPC (the International Primary Curriculum)

 - A programme of extra-curricular activities which include creative, academic and physical opportunities, linked to the Children’s University.